-The preliminary results for the recent hindcast period where we have several initialisation data sets available, are very promising for the performance of seasonal hindcasts initialised form the new coupled re-analysis CERA-20C and increases our confidence in the usefulness of analysing skill throughout the full hindcast period from 1901 onwards in the near future.
-Evaluation of these simulations is on-going, perhaps at a slower pace due to my part-time working arrangement at Oxford University.
-Since these simulations provide a wealth of data, a much more detailed analysis will follow over the coming years.
-We plan to make a sub-set of these simulations publicly available through the Oxford Research Archive and to write scientific papers on the results of these analyses once we have finalised them.
+These preliminary results for the recent hindcast period where we have several initialisation data sets available, are very promising for the performance of seasonal hindcasts initialised form the new coupled re-analysis CERA-20C and increases our confidence in the usefulness of analysing skill throughout the full hindcast period from 1901 onwards in the near future.
+Evaluation of these simulations is on-going and the few plots presented here only serve as an indication that the coupled new hindcasts are performing reasonable during the very well observed recent period.
+Since these simulations provide a wealth of data, a much more detailed analysis will follow in the coming months and years.